 If you have a friend or relative who is struggling with a substance use disorder, whether it is alcohol, recreational drugs, or illicit drugs, it can be one of the most challenging situations to witness.
 Addiction can be crumbling, and when you are sitting in the backseat watching it unfold with your loved one, it is a normal reaction to want to help.
 But how can you help?
-Many individuals are scared to help, may not know how to help, or maybe causing more harm than good when they are trying to help.
+Many individuals are scared to help, may not know how to help, or maybe cause more harm than good when they are trying to help.
 While each situation is unique, and everyone is fighting their own battle, below are some general tips on how to help your loved one who is struggling with an addiction.

 The relationship between you and your loved one can be severed if trust is not at the foundation.
 Therefore it is essential to take action to build and strengthen trust in the relationship.
 Trust requires honesty, compassion, empathy, boundaries, and being able to communicate regardless of having different opinions or perspectives.
 Avoid negative interactions such as nagging, name-calling, criticizing, and judging, and instead focus on the positive ways to help your loved one seek treatment.

 An enabler is defined as “an individual who encourages negative or self-destructive behaviors.”

 Unfortunately, many family members and friends act as enablers to their loved ones who are struggling with a substance use disorder.
 We often are scared to upset our loved ones and want to support them, but instead of being honest with them, we try to rescue them from their addictive behaviors.
 We often will lend them money, bail them out of jail, make excuses for them and hold their hand when they are in trouble.
 Even if we are doing these things out of compassion and empathy, this is more hurtful than helpful and can lead to worsening behaviors in the future.
 Instead of enabling our loved ones, we should hold them accountable, allow them to experience the consequences associated with their addiction, and try our best to help them seek professional help.